-Accession negotiations were formally initiated on June 7, 1995 in Toronto, but they remained preliminary due to the fact that the Clinton Administration lacked fast-track negotiating authority.
+Accession negotiations were formally initiated on June 7, 1995 in Toronto, but they remained preliminary due to the fact that the Clinton Administration lacked fast- track negotiating authority.
 Chile elected not to negotiate on any "sensitive" issues unless fast track authority is renewed to cover the negotiations (Chile subsequently negotiated an FTA with Canada and already had one with Mexico).
 Such authority allows the Administration to negotiate a trade agreement with assurances that the legislation implementing the agreement will be treated under special, expedited floor procedures.
-Differences between most House Democrats, on the one hand, and most Republicans, on the other hand, on the inclusion of labor and environmental objectives in future free trade agreements was a major obstacle to the renewal of fast-track in 1995, 1996, 1997, and again in 1998.
-The most recent attempt to pass a fast track bill occurred on September 25, 1998, when the House defeated H.R.
-2621 by a vote of 180 to 243.
-In 1999 and 2000, no comprehensive fast-track bills were reintroduced.
-This year to date, major bills have been introduced in both the House (H.R.
-2149) and Senate (S. 1104).
+Differences between most House Democrats, on the one hand, and most Republicans, on the other hand, on the inclusion of labor and environmental objectives in future free trade agreements has been a major reason for the fast-track (now called trade promotion) stalemate.